Children's Hospital Colorado

 • Exposure to secondhand cigarette smoke

-Because children get colds often, they are likely to get acute sinusitis at some point.
-Only a minority of these children will develop chronic sinusitis.
+Children get colds more often so they are likely to get acute sinusitis at some point.
+Only a small number of children develop chronic sinusitis.
+However, an immune deficiency or weakened immune response increases the risk of chronic sinusitis.

 Why does my child keep getting sinus infections?

-Children with compromised immune systems, such as those with cancer, type 1 diabetes and type 2 diabetes, can get invasive fungal sinusitis in addition to bacterial sinusitis, which can become fatal.
-There is another immunologically based sinusitis called allergic fungal sinusitis, which is rare in the Rocky Mountain region.
+Children with compromised immune systems, such as those with cancer, type 1 diabetes and type 2 diabetes, can get invasive fungal sinusitis (an infection that occurs after inhaling certain types of fungus) in addition to bacterial sinusitis.
+For these children, the condition can become fatal without proper treatment.

 Get to know our pediatric experts.